deltaGPhys/MorseCodeChallenge/README.md

     - space between words: 7 TU
 - Example, with each character representing one time unit:
     - "HI THERE" -> .\_.\_.\_.\_\_\_.\_.\_\_\_\_\_\_\_---\_\_\_.\_.\_.\_.\_\_\_.\_\_\_.\_---\_.\_\_\_.
-- Only the characters A-Z (there is now case difference in Morse code, so we'll stick with uppercase) and 1-9 are present in the encoded text for our tests
+- Only the characters A-Z (there is no case difference in Morse code, so we'll stick with uppercase) and 1-9 are present in the encoded text for our tests
 ## Model Parameters and Assumptions
 - The first few start out easy, with more rigorous assumptions.
 As the assumptions are removed or relaxed, the method becomes more complex.
 The more general